I was born in the Wild Wild West.

 put the corrupt sheriff after me.

-But I left town in a hurry before
+But I left the town in a hurry before

 the sheriff could catch me and lynch me.